What Are Espadrilles?

 TOMS: Your Leading Source for Espadrilles (or Alpargatas)

 Espadrilles have been worn for centuries.
-Today’s options take a step away from the traditional rope soles and offer a variety of comfortable and eco-friendly materials.
+Today’s options take a step away from the traditional rope soles and offer a variety of comfortable and eco-friendly materials - also available in our men’s casual slip on shoes collection.
 The extremely wide range of fabrics you can find the uppers in means you’re never without the perfect pair to match your favorite look.

 Reviewed By Andrew David Stewart